Constantine, Michigan: Apparatus

 The fire department currently has seven apparatus.

-Engine 411 - This is a 3000 gallon pumper tanker that is used for structural fires.
+Engine 411 - This is a 3000-gallon pumper tanker that is used for structural fires.
 It was needs this large amount of water due to the lack of hydrants within the townships.

-Engine 421 - Is a 1000 gallon rescue pumper.
+Engine 421 - Is a 1000-gallon rescue pumper.
 It is used for car accidents mostly and provides a second out pumper.

 Tanker 416 - The tanker hold 3000 gallons of water and a small pump.
 Owing to the townships having no hydrants, it is a needed piece of equipment as structure fires need large volumes of water.

 Brush 415 and 425 - With a large majority of the fire departments coverage area being rural also including the Three Rivers state game area wild land fires our a common occurrence.
 This requires the need of a 4x4 vehicle that can gain access to the woods and fields to extinguish the fires.
 Both of these units are based on pick up trucks and carry 250 gallons of water.
 They are both lifted and have 4 wheel drive to allow access to normally inaccessible areas for the larger fire trucks.

 Rescue 413 - This truck is the main truck for physical type rescues.
 It is a rolling tool box.
 Its most common response is to car accidents as the unit carries the Jaws of Life.

 Rescue 423 - This unit is used for medical responses.
 The truck is the most used in the department as medical type calls are the largest percentage of the call base.
 This unit responds along with an ambulance.
 As no ambulance is based in Constantine the fire department can normal be on scene long before an ambulance can be and start to provide aid to a sick or injured person.
 This truck also carries ice rescue equipment.

+Education

+Public education is provided by the Constantine Public Schools.